Queen’s University installs Secretary Hillary Clinton as Chancellor and awards 14 honorary degrees

 - Pearl Sagar OBE,DUniv for services to the local community

-The event will be the first in-person honorary graduation ceremony since before the pandemic, with a limited number of people permitted to attend.
+The event was the first in-person honorary graduation ceremony since before the pandemic, with a limited number of people permitted to attend.

-The ceremony will be livestreamed and available to watch at: https://www.qub.ac.uk/home/chancellor-installation-ceremony.
+The ceremony is available to watch at: https://www.qub.ac.uk/home/chancellor-installation-ceremony.

 Further details on the Honorary Graduands are available at: https://www.qub.ac.uk/home/chancellor-installation-ceremony/honorary-graduands/